skade/yakshav.es/_sources/sustainability.md

 ![RustFest 2016 in Berlin, by https://fionacastineira.com/](/images/1-2016-berlin.png)

 I'm doing this - in some form or another - almost since I have internet access.
 In 1999, I became involved in a music community as a moderator.
 A couple of years later, during my studies, I got involved in the Ruby community in a similar capacity.
 From there, I moved on to running small events, multiple full conferences, for example the ([eurucamp](http://eurucamp.org) and [JRubyConf.EU](jrubyconf.eu)) and a non-profit, [Ruby Berlin](https://rubyberlin.org).
 I jumped on the chance to shape a community on an international level with Rust, joining the _global_ community team and starting the (accidentally) biggest Rust conference, [RustFest](https://rustfest.eu).
 I have run the on-site part of Rust projects all-hands.
 Contrary to popular belief, I have never moved on from the Ruby community though, I'm still around and supporting where I can.
-If you want a current overview of my efforts, see [this years](/foss-2018-log/) and [last years](rust-2017-retrospective) logs or my [profile](http://skade.me/profile.html) for details.
+If you want a current overview of my efforts, see [this year's](/foss-2018-log/) and [last year's](rust-2017-retrospective) logs or my [profile](http://skade.me/profile.html) for details.
 Yep, that's more than 17 events there, not including meetups.

 It's been an interesting, often enjoyable and [sometimes less enjoyable](http://skade.me/blog/2013/exhaustion.html) ride.
 It's definitely exhausting.
 But I don't intent to complain.
 I have chosen to be part of the [conference meat grinder](https://medium.com/@mxsash/are-we-not-all-volunteer-organisers-here-and-does-it-matter-498e300e7366) and have had the chance to develop skills to deal with that.
 I have also developed a huge set of skills around FOSS conferencing.

-But I'm at a fork again: my OSS project responsibilites have grown so much that they encroach on other parts of my life.
+But I'm at a fork again: my OSS project responsibilities have grown so much that they encroach on other parts of my life.
 This includes time I should spend with company, clients and personal live.
 It leaves me with two options: shed many of my projects (as [mxsash does](https://medium.com/@mxsash/are-we-not-all-volunteer-organisers-here-and-does-it-matter-498e300e7366)) or find ways of making this more sustainable.
 Retreating would also mean that on the surviving projects, _others_ would have to cover the resulting gap, often with less skills or experience.

 ## On not going professional